More Thoughts

 Of course, it’s important to have accountability on projects in your organisation.
 Just be careful who gets to make the decisions that affect the people visiting the website.
 Being empowered to bring a strong vision to life can produce great results.
 It just also involves lots of trust.

-it’s all about the journey
+Its all about the journey

 I’ve already mentioned user journey development a little bit.
 This is the point where you actually start building them out.
 Since you now have clear goals and understand your users very well, you’re in a good place to build out those journeys.